-On 8 December 1934, the first UK to Australia mail service began operated by Imperial Airways (from Croydon to Karachi), Indian Trans-Continental (Karachi to Singapore) and Qantas (Singapore to Brisbane).
+On 8 December 1934, the first UK to Australia mail service began operated by Imperial Airways (from Croydon to Karachi), Indian Trans-Continental (Karachi to Singapore) and Qantas Empire Airways (Singapore to Brisbane).

-The next year, on 13 April 1935, the first passenger service operated from London to Brisbane by Imperial Airways and Qantas.
-It operated weekly and the trip took 12 and a half days.
+The next year, on 13 April 1935, the first passenger service operated from London to Brisbane by Imperial Airways and Qantas Empire Airways.
+It initially operated weekly and the trip took 12 and a half days.
 It would become officially known as the Kangaroo Route.

 The biggest advances came in the 1960s with the arrival of the VC10 and Boeing 707 aircraft.

-In 1967, BOAC introduced a Pacific route to Australia via New York, San Francisco, Honolulu, and Fiji.
+In 1967, BOAC introduced its own Pacific route to Australia via New York, San Francisco, Honolulu, and Fiji.
 The trip took 33 hours.